Anastasios-Vlachmpeis/Student-Performance-Pred/README.md

 This from the Gitlab repository of team winlog (#28).

+## HOW TO RUN
+1. Use java 21 LTS
+2. Hava javafx 21.0.9 jdk ready
+3. Find src/GUI/GUIDemo.java's main method as the entry point
+4. Run. (you might need to add javafx parameters to the VM options)

+# Mini documentation for data model classes
 ## How to access student data via code
 The data we got via the .csv files is stored in internal models and representation inside the data model classes (`GraduateGradesModel`, `CurrentGradesModel`, `StudentInfoModel` named after the .csv).
 These classes are static and